-For children who have a confirmed autism spectrum diagnosis (including previous diagnosis of Asperger Syndrome or PDD-NOS), we currently accept Aetna, Blue Cross Blue Shield of Massachusetts, Cigna, Tricare and Tufts.
+For children who have a confirmed autism spectrum diagnosis (including previous diagnosis of Asperger Syndrome or PDD-NOS), we currently accept Aetna, Beacon Health Options, Blue Cross Blue Shield of Massachusetts, Cigna/Evernorth, MBHP, Optum, Tufts Commercial and Tufts Public, and United Behavioral Health.
 We are also able to bill as an Out of Network provider for other insurances.
 We would be glad to help check your benefits if you need assistance finding out your insurance coverage.

 Please check back if you have other insurance; additional health insurances are added ongoing.